Hot, Photoionized X-ray Gas in Two Luminous Type 2 Quasars: Chandra-HST Evidence for a Wind-Driven Sequence: Morphological Properties of the X-ray Emission

 We construct PSF-subtracted images in both broad and narrow energy bands.
 The narrow bands are selected to isolate line-dominated regions: 0.8-1.2~keV (Ne~IX-X; “Neon band”), 1.2-1.6~keV (Mg~XI-XII; “Magnesium band”), and 1.6-2.0~keV (Si~XIII-XIV; “Silicon band”).
 The broad bands are defined as 0.3-3~keV (“soft band”), 3-8~keV (“hard band”), and 0.3-8~keV (“full band”).
 For 2MASX~J130038, where the spectrum shows additional complexity at energies above 3~keV, we also produce images covering the 3-6~keV and Fe~K (6-8~keV) bands.

 Figures~\ref{fig:hst_FIRST} and \ref{fig:hst_2MASX} show the resulting PSF-subtracted images, smoothed with a Gaussian kernel ($\sigma=1.5$) and displayed with asinh scaling.
-White contours trace the [O~III] emission \citep{fischer_hubble_2018}, allowing for direct comparison between the X-ray and optical morphologies.
+White contours trace the [O~III] $\lambda5007$ emission from archival \emph{HST} narrow-band imaging \citep{fischer_hubble_2018}.
+The contours start at $3\sigma$ above the background and increase in powers of two (i.e., $3\sigma \times 2^n$), such that the outermost contour marks the lowest significant [O~III] emission and successive inner contours correspond to progressively higher emission-line surface brightness.
+This allows for a direct, quantitative comparison between the X-ray and optical morphologies.

 In Figure~\ref{fig:radial_prof}, we show the X-ray surface brightness radial profiles for both quasars across several narrow energy bands.
 The profiles were extracted from the un-smoothed, PSF-subtracted Chandra images using 20 concentric annuli centered on each AGN and spanning radii of $0 \le r \le 2''$.
 To allow for direct comparison among bands, all curves are normalized to the surface brightness of the innermost bin in the full (0.3–8~keV) band.